← Back to Distinction 10

 6. Item, cum sint alii habitus in anima importantes complementum, cuiusmodi sunt scilicet dona Spiritus sancti, ut intelligentia8 et sapientia; quare magis procedit persona per modum amoris, quam per modum alterius habitus? quod si non alius, nec iste debet poni, ut videtur.

-Ad 1.
-Ad illud ergo quod obiicitur, quod amor nominat habitum, non substantiam; dicendum, quod hoc est in amore ratione eius quod nominat, et sic non dicit substantiam; vel ratione eius circa quod ponitur; et quia ponitur in Deo, in quo nullum accidens, sed totum15 substantia est, ideo non dicit habitum vel proprietatem, sed magis substantiam; et cum dicat egressum, dicit hypostasim sive personam.
+1. Ad illud ergo quod obiicitur, quod amor nominat habitum, non substantiam; dicendum, quod loqui de amore est ratione eius quod nominat, et sic non dicit substantiam; vel ratione eius circa quod ponitur; et quia ponitur in Deo, in quo nullum accidens, sed totum15 substantia est, ideo non dicit habitum vel proprietatem, sed magis substantiam; et cum dicat egressum, dicit hypostasim sive personam.
 Simile dicendum est de Verbo16.

 Scholion